 Casting heavy leads about 60 to 80 yards out is also fully possible with a 2.75-3 lb carp rod.
 All in all, it makes total sense that this kind of test curve is referred to as an all-rounder, isn’t it!

 I like recommending gear that fits all types of budgets, that way, anyone can afford qualitative and long-lasting carp gear!
-So, here are two of my favorite carp rod recommendations.
+So, here are two of my favourite carp rod recommendations.

 Daiwa Black Widow Carp